NolanDon/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This Project was built on by my to excercise my knowledge of HTML, CSS, JS, jQuery and AJAX front-end skills and Node, Express and MongoDB back-end skills.
+This Project was built to excercise my knowledge in HTML, CSS, JS, jQuery and AJAX front-end skills and Node, Express and MongoDB back-end skills.

 ## Getting Started